What insurance group is my car? How to check your car insurance band

 - Does a lower insurance group always equal lower costs?

-In the past, you’d have had to ask your dealer, who might have had to look in a trade guide to find out for you.
+In the past, you would have had to ask your dealer, who might have had to dig through a trade guide to find out.
+These days, several websites do the hard work for you.

 - MoneySuperMarket car insurance group checker